(and even a few of the Real thing!)

 1. Copy of the Slingerland Walnut Single-Tension bass drum, typical of what Gene used prior to the end of 1934.

-5. Exact replicas of BOTH of the sets Gene used with Benny.
+6. Exact replicas of BOTH of the sets Gene used while with Benny.
 The Trio/Quartette set being fairly unique in a number of ways, explained in the book, GK.

 16. Replica of the second “generation” of 16 X 20″ floor toms Gene used.
 Always as the second (back) floor tom with the full orchestra sets, these were a regular part of his full band sets from ’38 until ’51.